+Serious Allergies/Health Conditions

 SFCS recognizes that an allergy is an important condition affecting many school children and encourages children with allergies to achieve their potential in all aspects of school life.
-SERIOUS ALLERGIES/HEALTH CONDITIONS

 Please inform school officials and your child’s teacher of any health problems or allergies that your child may have.
-As with any illness or medical emergency, St. Frances Cabrini School will act in the best interest of the child, taking into consideration their specific circumstances.
+As with any illness or medical emergency, SFCS will act in the best interest of the child, taking into consideration their specific circumstances.
 Should the situation deem necessary, 911 will be called.

-If a student requires an Epi-Pen for their allergies or an inhaler for asthma, parents are to provide one Epi-Pen or inhaler, labeled with the child’s name, to be secured in the front school office.
+If a student requires an Epi-Pen for their allergies or an inhaler for asthma, parents are to provide one Epi-Pen or inhaler, labeled with the child’s name, to be secured in the front office.

-EMERGENCIES
+Emergencies

 In an emergency requiring immediate medical attention, when parents or a person designated by parents cannot be reached, the student will be taken to Cabrini Hospital.

-ACCIDENTS AT SCHOOL
+Accidents at School

 If a student is injured at school, he/she is to report the injury to the duty teacher or administrator.
 If necessary, first aid will be administered.
 Parents are contacted immediately, and an Accident Report is completed.

-STUDENT INSURANCE
+Student Insurance

 Accident insurance covering students enroute to and from school and while at school is MANDATORY.
 Insurance is taken out on every student through the student fees.

-SPECIAL SERVICESLEARNING CENTER
+SPECIAL SERVICES

+Learning Center